ybur-yug/python_ocr_tutorial/README.md

 for 12.x and 13.x as well.
 Though I have not tested this.
 YMMV.
 OSX is a shot in the dark. glhf.

-We need Tesseract and Leptonica, as well as some dependencies for sanity checks to start.
-If you already have these, continue.
+We need Tesseract and all of its dependencies, which includes Leptonica, as well as some other packages that power these two for sanity checks to start.
+If you already have Tesseract and all dependencies, continue on without fear.
+Your bases are fortified.

 ```
 sudo apt-get install autoconf automake libtool